 Disclosure: Some of the links below may be affiliate links.
 That means, I may earn money or products from the companies mentioned in this post.
 Read my full disclosure here.

-After becoming a stay at home mother, I have found myself spending more and more time on my phone.
-Why is this?
+After becoming a stay at home mother in 2017, I found myself spending more and more time on my phone.
+Why?

 Bored Stay at Home Mom

-After much prayer and reading, I came to the conclusion that I am bored.
-Yes, I have a million and five things to do – making appointments, cleaning the house, changing diapers, play dates, cooking dinner, etc. As the days go on, all of those things start to feel more and more mundane.
-There is no more weekend, just a world full of Mondays.
-My mind is bored.
+After much prayer and reading, I came to the conclusion that I was bored with the mundane.
+Yes, moms have a million and five things to do – making appointments, cleaning the house, changing diapers, play dates, cooking dinner, etc. But, as the long days at home went on, all of those things started to feel more and more mundane.
+There was no more weekend, just a world full of Mondays.